About Pumpkin Paradise, LLC

-We take weekday appointments for school field trips, birthday parties, reunions, and
+We take weekday appointments for school field trips and

 Located northeast of Sublette, KS on Haskell County Road 100 between County Roads RR and SS.
-Our physical address is not entered in Google maps, so GPS will send you all over the county, but not anywhere near us.
+GPS sometimes doesn't recognize us or sends you down roads that don't exist - a few people have gotten stuck on farm trails!
 Use the directions below.

 9 miles north of Sublette (25 miles south of Garden City) on US Highway 83, then 5-1/2 miles east on Road 100.